-Specifying a subject, country or language

-These fields allow you to further restrict the type of information you are looking for.

-"Full title" search

-When looking for a document with a single-word title, we recommend you to specify your keyword as "full title" in order to avoid an extremely long list of search results.
+■ Specifying a subject, country or language These fields allow you to further restrict the type of information you are looking for. ■ "Full title" search When looking for a document with a single-word title, we recommend you to specify your keyword as "full title" in order to avoid an extremely long list of search results

-Subject search

-The subject field restricts your search to a specific field.
+■ Subject search The subject field restricts your search to a specific field.
 Subjects refer to the contents of a given material, and are defined by a subject heading list.

 Once you have located a material using OPAC, you can perform a new search using the subject headings displayed on the detailed search results screen to identify other potentially relevant documents.

-Interpreting Search Results Correctly

-Here is a list of important points when looking at the search results screen, particularly in the case of journals.

-Volume and issue numbers

-The "Volumes" field provides a list of volume and issue numbers held by each library.

-Volumes 1-3, 5 (1-6,8-12), 6-9, 10(1-2)+

-Numbers in parenthesis refer to issue numbers, while the plus symbol indicates the library has subscribed to the journal.

-The example above indicates that volume 4 and the $7^{th}$ issue of volume 5 are missing.

-Changes in a journal title

-The journal title may change for publisher reasons.
+Interpreting Search Results Correctly Here is a list of important points when looking at the search results screen, particularly in the case of journals. ■ Volume and issue numbers The "Volumes" field provides a list of volume and issue numbers held by each library.
+Volumes 1-3, 5 (1-6,8-12), 6-9, 10(1-2)+ Numbers in parenthesis refer to issue numbers, while the plus symbol indicates the library has subscribed to the journal.
+The example above indicates that volume 4 and the 7th issue of volume 5 are missing. ■ Changes in a journal title The journal title may change for publisher reasons.
 Please note that in such a case, OPAC treats the journal as a separate title.
-If you are unable to locate a specific issue or volume number, check the "continues" and "continued by" sections in the detailed results screen to see if the journal title has changed.

-Mastering Advanced Search Features

-We recommend you to familiarize yourself with the following advanced functions:

-sending search results by email

-Rather than writing down the results you are interested in, this function allows you to send them to an email address.

-checking the contents of a book

-The Book Contents link at the end of each line allows you to view the material's summary and table of contents, when available.

-searching outside UT

-By checking the Webcat (see p.17), you will be able to extend your search to university libraries throughout Japan if a given material is not held at UT.
-Please note that some advanced search functions (see p.14) are not compatible with a Webcat search.

-e-journals link

-When searching for a journal, the ejournals link at the end of each result screen allows you to perform an automatic search for this title (see p.26).
-This will take you to the homepage of the journal's electronic version, when available.

-e-DDS / Web Request Service

-The OPAC screen provides a link to e-DDS and the Web Request Service (see p.29).

-These services allow you to perform online requests for copies of materials held by other libraries, reserve a borrowed material, etc.
+If you are unable to locate a specific issue or volume number, check the "continues" and "continued by" sections in the detailed results screen to see if the journal title has changed. ■ How to View E-Journals Physical review letters from 1958 to present in American Physical Society For e-journals, clicking a title in the search results will display the years and site links, allowing you to view the articles directly.
+Even if a journal is not available at the university, it can often be viewed with e-journals.
+Mastering Advanced Search Features ■ sending search results by email Rather than writing down the results you are interested in, this function allows you to send them to an email address. saving search results to bibliographic tools Search results can be saved to bibliographic tools.
+These can be used in the bibliographical list when you write an article.
+(User registration is required.) (see p.31) ■ Search holdings of university libraries across Japan If you can't find what you're looking for at the University of Tokyo, click the "Webcat" tab on the OPAC page to search university libraries across Japan. ■ Request Service If you log in to MyOPAC before performing a search, the request service button will be displayed.
+You can make ample use of this convenient service, which allows you to request document copies, PDF's, or have the book itself delivered. (see p.29)

+\PDF's can only be viewed within the campus.

 Using Online Academic Databases

 This section provides you with a list of databases available at the University of Tokyo, arranged according to each stage of your research.

 Databases and Academic Writing

 Academic databases allow you to efficiently gather reliable information to write a report or thesis.
 This section provides a list of databases according to each step of the writing process, mainly on the definition of a subject and the process of gathering reference materials.